JonathanFcosta17/Decision_Maker/README.md

  ## Use it!

- You can add this bot to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1025106687734059039&permissions=2056&scope=bot)!
+ You can add this bot to your discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1025106687734059039&permissions=2056&scope=bot)!

+ And if you want to use it on Telegram, just click [here](t.me/TheGreatDecisionMakerBot)!

  ## Steps
  ### For this project to be considered completed, there are some steps to be followed: